 Provide people with learning and development opportunities

 Do you want to know another great way to retain employees?
 Teach them new things and let them gain new experiences.
-Far too many organisations mistake learning and development with promotions.
+Far too many organisations mistake learning and development for promotions.
 You do not need to promote someone to enable them to learn new skills.
 Every single team, in every business in the world has a unique set of challenges.
 Maybe a process is too manual, or a system has too many steps in it.
 Empower employees to proactively solve these problems by learning the skills to do it.
 Let an employee in the team with the manual process go to some conferences and workshops to learn how to automate that process.
 The team will improve performance, and the employee learns a new skill while doing their existing job.
 If people are learning new skills and applying them to their current job, they are more likely to be satisfied and fulfilled.
 Therefore, they are more likely to be highly engaged and stay where they are.
 Once that problem has been solved, I guarantee there is another problem to be solved, the cycle can repeat without end.